Visit to the Catalina seaplane wreck

 Starfish a few minutes from the Catalina seaplane

-As of May 2024, the wreck of the Catalina seaplane has become harder to access.
+Since May 2024, the wreck of the Catalina seaplane has become harder to access.
 This is due to nearby construction related to The Line (the 170 km city) in NEOM as well as various developments around the Gulf of Aqaba.
 Over the past three years and during my many visits, the seaplane has deteriorated due to human activity.
 I hope that the wreck will be protected in the future to prevent further damage.